Description

 • function definitions (alternate solution: use constants definition with lambda)

-• modular arithmetic
+• modulo arithmetic

 Introduction